Birth date: June 19, 1945

 May 25, 2007 - The government extends her house arrest for another year.

-May 6, 2008 - US President George W. Bush signs legislation awarding a Congressional Gold Medal in absentia to Suu Kyi.
+May 6, 2008 - US President George W. Bush signs legislation awarding a Congressional Gold Medal to Suu Kyi.

 May 27, 2008 - The government extends her house arrest for another year.